agoramachina/deepseek-exporter/README.md

 1. Click the extension icon
 2. Click "Browse All Chats" (green button)
 3. In the browse page, you can:
-   - Search conversations by name
+   - Search chats by name
    - Sort by date or name
-   - Export individual or multiple conversations
+   - Export individual or multiple chats
-   - Export all filtered conversations as ZIP
+   - Export all filtered chats as ZIP

 #### Bulk Export
 1. In the browse page, select your format and filters
 2. Click "Export All"
 3. A progress dialog will show the export status
-4. Once complete, a ZIP file will download containing all conversations
+4. Once complete, a ZIP file will download containing all chats

 ---
 ### Export Formats